-506. Supervision of Instruction: Basic Course.
+- 506. Supervision of Instruction: Basic Course.
 Two hours.
-A study of principles of supervision and techniques us

-A study of principles of supervision and techniques used in supervising the instructional work of the public schools.

-507. Supervision of Elementary School Instruction.
+A study of principles of supervision and techniques used in supervising the instructional work of the public schools. - 507.
+Supervision of Elementary School Instruction.
 Two hours.

 This course is an application to elementary school subjects of the principles and techniques studied in Ed.
 506, which is prerequisite.